szermatt/mistty/docs/source/index.rst

 autosuggestion is available with MisTTY and not in line modes and why you can freely mix shell commands with Emacs commands while editing the command line.

+:program:`ansi-term` and :program:`eat` also have a char mode, where rendering and command execution is handled by the shell, and editing with Emacs isn't available.
+The difference with MisTTY is then that MisTTY makes Emacs editing commands available when possible.

 Contents
 --------